andrewthenedi/PolyTube-Recommender-Systems/README.md

 ## Getting Started

-Start by downloading the project and run "COMP4434_IPROJ_Mid_Submission.ipynb" file in ipython-notebook.
+Start by downloading the project and run "SourceCode.ipynb" file in ipython-notebook.

 ### Prerequisites